aditya777-dev/ANPR-OCR-based-Smart-Parking-System/README.md

 on uploading code, to hard reset (only when mentioned in arduino ide console), disconnect GPIO0 and GND connection and press reset button on esp32cam

-once upload is comlpete, disconnect TX, RX pins from Arduino UNO
+once upload is comlpete, disconnect TX, RX pins and seperate Arduino UNO from circuit

 # Step 5
 make sure your webserver device and esp32cam are connected to the same wifi network